 As you may know, we have flavor note descriptions for each of our coffees.
-They can be found on our website or the cards included with the coffee bags.
-The flavor notes we offer are meant to act as a guide for you to start thinking about flavors on a spectrum.
-It is important to note that our flavor profiles are not set in stone.
-Due to our versatile taste pallets, you may have a completely different flavor experience from mine.
-The fact we have individualized taste palates is what makes drinking coffee such an exciting and immersive experience.
-The ultimate goal is to identify coffees that are aromatic, delicious, and will keep you wanting more.
+They can be found on our website or the coffee bag labels.
+The flavor notes we offer are intended to act as a guide for you to start thinking about flavors on a spectrum.
+It is important to note that our flavor descriptions are not set in stone.
+Due to our versatile pallets, you may discover an entirely different flavor profile.
+The fact we have individualized palates is what makes drinking coffee such an exciting and immersive experience.
+The ultimate goal is to identify coffees that are aromatic and delicious and will keep you wanting more.

 So, what are flavor notes, and how are they distinguished?
 Coffee is considered one of the most complex beverages to drink.
-It contains 1,500 chemical compounds that are responsible for aroma and flavor.
+It contains 1,500 chemical compounds that are responsible for both aroma and flavor.
 Coffee has 2-3 times as many flavor compounds as wine.
-Many people ask if our coffee has additives to give off the flavors we describe, and that is not the case.
-Coffee notes are a natural process and can have similar, if not the exact compounds of different fruits and other organic materials.
+Many people ask if our coffee has additives to give off the flavors we describe, and no, we do not add extracts to the beans to make them taste like chocolate or fruit.
+Coffee notes are a natural process and can have similar, if not, the exact same compounds of different fruits and other organic materials.
 These flavors can be discovered when coffee is expressed correctly.
 Did you know that coffee is a fruit?
 Coffee beans are the seeds of a cherry-like fruit.
 Similar to the different ripening stages of any other fruit, the way coffee is at a certain point during the harvesting process will affect the tasting notes.
-For example, bananas will have different flavors when they are green, raw, or ripe.
+For example, bananas will have different flavor charactertistics when green, raw, or ripe.

-The Specialty Coffee Association of America (SCAA) developed a coffee tasting wheel that is extremely helpful for directing the taste buds during the cupping process (see here).
-Coffee origins usually have a common theme when it comes to the flavors their beans produce:
+The Specialty Coffee Association of America (SCAA) developed a coffee tasting wheel that is extremely helpful for directing the taste buds during the cupping process.
+Coffee origins usually have a common theme when it comes to the flavors their beans produce.